Multi-Antenna Jamming in Covert Communication: Introduction

 \subsubsection{Main Contribution}

-As mentioned above, in this work we explore the effect of multiple antennas of an uninformed jammer on covert communication.
-Where we do not consider the problem of whether a strictly positive rate can be achieved or not, since this was already shown, for the case of a single antenna jammer in \cite{sobers2017covert}; thus, the same consequences follow.

-Moreover, when considering the requirements of covert communication, i.e., the covertness and the ability for successful decoding by Bob, one should pay more weight for the importance of the analysis on the transmission power that achieves that covertness.
-This is because the sole purpose of this kind of communication is to be undetectable by Willie.
-Obviously, if Bob is unable to decode the message then there wouldn't be any communication at all.
-However, we know that as long as positive transmission power is attainable, one can always design codes with negligible probability of error (or outage).

-Accordingly, in this work, we first concentrate on the covertness-achieving transmission power of Alice.
-Specifically, we provide the transmission power as a function of the jammer's transmission strategy for the cases which CSI on Willie is globally known or unknown.
-The transmission power promises that the system is covert; that is, Willie has nothing better to do besides guessing if communication occurred or not.
-We show that multiple antennas at the jammer provide additional gain for Alice's transmission power with respect to the case of single antenna jammer.
-And for specific AN transmission strategies by the jammer, we may obtain a specific characterization of its behavior.
-Furthermore, when the CSI of Willie is unknown, we show that the transmission power of Alice is proportional to the number of antennas the jammer has.
+In this work, we explore the effect of multiple antennas of an uninformed jammer on covert communication.
+We analyze the covert rate as a function of the jammer's transmission strategy.
+We choose to use Bob's received SNR as our figure of merit since in most cases the actual rate of any coding scheme is an increasing function of the SNR.
+This is, of course, true for the AWGN channel as well.
+Specifically, we consider the optimization problems that arise when maximizing the received SNR at Bob by optimizing the jammer's strategy, defined by his covariance matrix.
+As part of the solution for these optimization problems, we concentrate on a covertness-achieving transmission scheme (construction) for Alice.
+Specifically, we provide the transmission power as a function of the jammer's transmission strategy for the cases where CSI on Willie is globally known or unknown.
+We show that this power ensures that the system is covert; that is, Willie has nothing better to do besides guessing if communication occurred or not.
+We show that multiple antennas at the jammer provide additional gain for Alice's transmission power with respect to the case of a single antenna jammer.
+Furthermore, when the CSI of Willie is unknown, we show that the transmission power of Alice is an increasing function of the number of antennas the jammer has.